Updated: Police Raid 2 Bristol Homes, No Active Threat to Public Safety, Chief Says

 Marked and unmarked police vehicles cornered of the intersection of Penn and Wood Streets in Bristol Borough Wednesday morning as part of what appears to be an active investigation.

-Community sources and witnesses to the police activity described as a raid on a as yet identified borough homes.
+Community sources and witnesses to the police activity described the law enforcement activity as raid on yet to be identified borough homes.